fleiflei/acf-admin-columns/readme.txt

 = "acf/admin_columns/default_value" =

 Allows you to override the default value for a certain field if it is empty.
-This only works, if the field has a default value set in the field settings.
+This only applies, if the field has a default value set in the field settings.

 **Parameters**